-Personally, I always start a new project with a new needle and generally I don’t need to change the needle until the end of the project.
+Personally, I always start a new project with a new needle.
+Then I generally don’t need to change the needle until the end of the project.

 What should you use to clean a sewing machine?

 Use a brush (usually it comes with the machine) to clean the bobbin case frequently.
 Use a vacuum cleaner to remove the dust and fuzz that accumulates.
-Do not use water or wet napkins.
+Don’t ever use water or wet napkins.

 I hope this guide on the care of sewing tools and equipment helps you treat your sewing machine and other items with the proper care to extend their life as long as possible!

 Is your sewing machine acting up?
 I created the ultimate troubleshooting guide to help you out and compiled a detailed list of solutions to common sewing machine problems.
 Many of these problems can be solved with some basic troubleshooting or maintenance.
 Is your thread getting tangled or breaking?
 I’ll walk you through the steps to fix it.
 Are you struggling with tension settings, broken needles, or jammed threads?
 I have tips for that too.
 Don’t let sewing mishaps get in the way of your creative flow.
 Check my guide and show your sewing machine who is the boss – Troubleshooting Common Sewing Machine Problems (+ Solutions)

 Did you find this tutorial helpful?
 If so, save this pin (see below) on your sewing board so you can come to this tutorial later when you need it, and follow me on Pinterest for more tips, tutorials, and inspiration!